spatie/laravel-resource-links/README.md

 ### collection endpoints

 What about endpoints like `index`, `create` and `store`?
 These endpoints are not generally not tied to a single item, so it's not a good idea to store them at that level.
-Instead it's better to put the links to those collection endpoints on the collection level and not on the item level.
-We
+Instead it's better to put the links to those collection endpoints on the collection level of a resource.

-Since resource collections not only can have a data section but also a meta section.
-It is wise to put endpoints like `index`, `create` and `store` which don't depend on the model here.

 You can put the collection endpoints in the meta section of a resource collection like so: